swimmingly/yodrew.github.io/protocol.md

 - duties and qualifications.
 A supporter:
     - has read this book, understanding the basic ideas of hygiene; expertise is not required
     - is reliable; and has a modicum of common sense
     - brings food and checks for notes or says hello according to an agreed schedule (noon works well).
-Saying hello/how are you can happen once a day, once in the middle of the retreat, or not at all
+Saying hello can happen once a day, once in the middle of the retreat, or not at all
     - has retreated or will soon.
 No neutral or tacitly negative supporters!
 - design
     - a supporter can deliver food and talk to the retreatant in a normal voice without opening the darkroom's door
     - a supporter can enter the darkroom without letting in light.
 Or, the retreatant covers her eyes till the door is shut again
     - a retreatant can call the supporter without leaving the room or being exposed to light
-    - see [design](http://andrewdurham.com/design/) and [make](http://andrewdurham.com/make) chapters for ways to do these
+    - see [____*design*____](#design) and [____*make*____](#make) chapters for ways to do these

-#### attitude
+## attitude {#attitude}

 You need two things to retreat hygienically: a darkroom and knowledge of the hygienic attitude.
 You don't have to believe it.
 Just take it in with you to consider, test, and use when the opportunity arises.
 It is not something to impose on yourself, to make yourself do, but to recognize in the moment and respond to.
 It's a chance to let go, to let life catch you.
 In some way, you already know how to do this.
 These words can help you feel more confident about it.

-##### purpose
+### purpose {#purpose}

 - The purpose of a darkroom retreat is to rest deeply.
 This enables the organism, especially the psyche, to heal itself of the major psychophysical trauma sustained in civilization that causes all suffering, including physical disease.
 - Your principal task is to sleep.
 Benefits of the deep sleep possible in darkness compound each day.
 Deep sleep enables the organism to accumulate tremendous vital energy.
 This energy is necessary to heal deep psychophysical injuries that lie way beyond the reach of will, surgery, or practice.
-- onsider any spiritual, personal developmental, or therapeutic purpose to which you might put this retreat as part of what you are retreating from.
+- Consider any spiritual, personal developmental, or therapeutic purpose to which you might put this retreat as part of what you are retreating from.
 Really: feel free to let it all go in here.
 Whatever is valid will happen by itself, much better than you imagined it would.
 If somehow you can't let it go, it's ok.
 Sometimes the ability to let go must be recovered, too, as well as confidence in the autonomic self to handle what you let go of.
 - Likewise, the autonomic functions of the organism will deal with most of what we often regard as our moral responsibilities.
 Darkroom retreating is not primarily an active process (like spiritual practice).
 It is primarily a passive process as regards the will, requiring minimal effort on your part.
 It is like waiting in a hospital bed to heal.

     Thus, you do not need to make yourself meditate, pray, chant, introspect, think hard, figure out your life, etc. Neither stop yourself from any of these _if you feel moved to do so_.
 Yes, you actually get to consider your feelings, impulses, thoughts, and needs in darkness.
 Everything in your being plays a part in life.
 Anything could be an important cue.
 Every movement of the organism ultimately has health as its aim.
 Listen, wait, receive.
 - It is quite possible to have a goal for a retreat and make progress with it.
 I did this several times.
 But now I know it was out of lack of confidence in my autonomic self.
 My aims were security objects.
 This kind of purposefulness interferes with the organism's priorities, which cannot be improved upon.
 Life always knows what is actually most important, millisecond by millisecond.
-My [most effective retreat](http://andrewdurham.com/retreats/2x2-day-retreat) happened when I felt sure it would not work and I gave up on any aim I might have had.
+My [____most effective retreat____](http://darkroomretreat.com/reports/2x2-day-retreat) happened when I felt sure it would not work and I gave up on any aim I might have had.
 I only continued out of sheer logic: my own arguments still seemed airtight and unavoidable, so I stuck with the plan.
 Then I witnessed a marvel of self-healing.
 - This process is as foolproof as possible.
 Given the conditions of rest---most of which are built into the room itself---you will heal.
 - The organism is the principal actor.
 Your job is to support its self-healing process through stillness and conserving energy, including the energy expended by attention.
 (More about attention later.)

-##### expectations
+### expectations {#expectations}

 - You will get a distinct break from your regular life.
 It's best to consider anything more a bonus.
 While I and some others I supported have experienced amazing occurrences in darkness, I cannot guarantee you will experience them.
 - Your results are up to your whole self, 99.99% of which operates below the level of conscious awareness, beyond your direct control.